How random are you?

 An exploration into human randomness.

 The notion of true random has perplexed scientists and statisticians for decades, if not longer.
-But there’s one potentially random number generator that we really still don’t know much about - the human brain.
-What are the processes behind our decision making?
-When we are asked to ‘pick a random number between 1 and 10’, how ‘random’ is the number that we choose?
-Is it some complicated, deterministic neural signal in our brain?
-Or is it actually a random choice?
+But there’s one process that we still don’t know much about - the human brain.
+What is it that causes our decisions to be made?
+When we are asked to ‘pick a random number between 1 and 10’, how ‘random’ is the number we give?
+Is it some complicated, deterministic signal of neurons in our brain?
+Or is it actually random?

-The following analysis and results come from a survey collected on Reddit, which obtained \(n = 2190\) participants.
+The following analysis and results come from a survey collected online, which obtained \(n = 2190\) participants.

 If you’re in a hurry, or don’t fancy reading this article, check out the handy infographic.